 Know Your Audience and Get Them to Care

-When writing about science for the general public, Yong reminds us this is anyone who doesn’t work on your very niche area of science.
-This includes other people in your same department, going to the same meetings.
-When he thinks of the audience he’s writing for at The Atlantic, he pictures a bunch of people on the London Underground.
-They are bored and distractible, and while they last encountered biology in high school, they are very intelligent, and can get science stories when explained well.
+When writing about science for the general public, Yong reminds us this is anyone who doesn’t work on your very specific niche area of science.
+This includes people in your same department, going to the same meetings.
+When he thinks of the audience he’s writing for at The Atlantic, he pictures people riding on the London Underground.
+They are bored and distracted, and while they last encountered biology in high school, they are intelligent, and can get science stories when explained well.
 However, they can stop reading at any given time.
-So, how do you get them to care when don’t know anything about it, or worse, they are scared of topics like microbiology and infectious disease?
+So, how do you get them to care when they don’t know anything about it, or worse, they are scared of topics like microbiology and infectious disease?
 Yong says, “People don’t care if they don’t have an emotional tether to connect them to a world they are unfamiliar with.”
 Yong says that telling the stories that underpin scientific discoveries is a crucial part of science writing.
 It’s a powerful way of getting people to care about things they don’t otherwise care about.

 Approaches to Storytelling